Bill passed November, 2022 | Research conducted July-September 2025

 Positive Stakeholder Sentiment

-The state has effectively engaged stakeholders through listening sessions and community dialogue, creating strong alignment around shared values of access and safety
+The state has effectively engaged stakeholders through listening sessions and community dialogue, creating strong alignment around shared values of access and safety.

 Healing Center Sustainability